meyersonj/normalize/README.md

 The function works by creating a DROID profile for the directory, which is a process that involves scanning all files in the directory and identifying their MIME type and other metadata.
 This metadata is then extracted into a CSV file.

 The CSV file is read into a list of dictionaries, where each dictionary contains the metadata for a file in the directory.
-This list is returned by the function and can be used to determine how each file should be converted.
+This list is returned by the function and can be used to determine how each file should be normalized.

 Here's an example of how to use the function: